Thank you for your interest in starting a Care Net Pregnancy Center.

 2. Determine a Need

-The first step is determining a need.
+The second step is determining a need.
 A listing of existing pregnancy centers already offering services can be found here.
 This critical information will help you understand what services are already being offered in your area.
 If a pregnancy center already exists, Care Net recommends open communication with this center.
 If there is a center in the same city or county, you should meet with their director and board to share your vision and intentions and to ensure you will not be duplicating services already offered.
 If this is the case, you might consider joining forces with an existing center to help them open a satellite office in your neighborhood.
 This can be a great blessing to both groups.
 A large city or county with a wide population base can often support several centers.

 3. Build a Steering Committee